keycloak/kc-sig-fapi/README.md

 If you set `--fapi-ciba-all` to `TEST_PLAN`, it runs all types of FAPI-CIBA OpenID Providers conformance tests shown above the table automatically.

 If you set `--ob-br-fapi1-advanced-all` to `TEST_PLAN`, it runs all types of Brazil Open Banking (Based on FAPI 1 Advanced Final) conformance tests shown above the table automatically.

+If you set `--oidcc-all` to `TEST_PLAN`, it runs all types of OpenID Provider conformance tests shown above the table automatically.

 If you set nothing to `TEST_PLAN`, it runs FAPI conformance tests the same as set `--fapi1-advanced-all`.